 Friedrich Froebel’s big claim to fame is that he invented the kindergarten.
 This podcast zooms in on Froebel’s ‘Gifts,’ a set of six objects including wool, wooden cubes, cylinders and clay that aimed to support the development of children’s abstract thinking.

-Influenced by his time working with educator Johann Pestalozzi, Froebel wanted to learn through the physical manipulation of 3D objects.
-Interestingly, Froebel was not trying to encourage children’s creativity through their play with
+Influenced by his time working with educator Johann Pestalozzi, Froebel wanted children to learn through play with manipulatble 3D objects.
+Interestingly, Froebel was not trying to encourage children’s creativity through their play with the Gifts.
+Instead, children were required to sit at desks and make things out of the Gifts through a structured lesson.

 For example, the wooden blocks could be used to teach numeracy and counting.
 Then the same blocks could be used to build a house, allowing children to learn about concepts such as height and size.
 Finally, the